 Harry Guggenheim had a strong commitment to public service.
 He was Ambassador to Cuba during the Hoover administration.
 A Navy pilot, he served in both world wars.
 He had a lifelong interest in aviation, and Charles Lindbergh was a close friend and frequent visitor to Falaise.
 Harry was also instrumental in securing funding for the research of rocket pioneer Robert Goddard.
 In 1939, Harry Guggenheim and Alicia Patterson were married.
 Shortly after, they founded Newsday, Long Island’s daily newspaper.

 Harry Guggenheim was an avid horseracing fan.
 He raised and raced thoroughbred horses, and he helped establish the New York Racing Association.
 His trophies, awards, and racing memorabilia are on display at Falaise.

 Today at Falaise

-Falaise is open for docent-led tours on Thursdays through Sundays only from May through November each year; the 2019 dates will be announced soon.
+Falaise is open for docent-led tours on Thursdays through Sundays only from May through November each year.
+The 2019 tours begin on Saturday, May 25.
 It is the perfect way to experience the Gold Coast lifestyle in this meticulously preserved historic home.

 Tickets can be purchased at the Gate House to the Preserve.
 Tours are $15 per person, 12 years old and up.
 Parking is an additional $10 per car, $30 per bus.
 Parking is free with membership in the Sands Point Preserve Conservancy.
 This historic home has limited handicap access.
 Please note that indoor photography is not allowed.